Stuub/DoomBox/README.md

 <h2>DoomBox</h2>
 An automated insecure web server, initially developed for a packet sniffing and traffic analysis demo in my Cyber Clinic workshops.
-Now evolved into an OWASP inspired testing environment!
+Now evolved into an OWASP inspired CTF!
 Available for both your localhost and docker instances!
 <br><br>

 <h3>"TLDR, Let me play":</h3>